-Pendeen Lighthouse and the museum at Geever Mine are within a 20 minute drive and the must-see Minack Theatre, carved from the granite cliff face is a magical sight reached within a ten minutes, book to see a performance you won't regret it.
-Penzance is a 15 minute drive with harbour, open air Jubilee swimming pool and sunny promenade.
-Iconic St Ives is postcard perfect, reached within 30 minutes by car.
+Pendeen Lighthouse and the museum at Geevor Mine are within a 20 minute drive and the must-see Minack Theatre, carved from the granite cliff face is a magical sight reached within a ten minutes

 Three bedrooms: 1 x double, 1 x twin, 1 x single.
 Bathroom with bath and shower over, basin and WC.
-Sitting room with woodburner and open plan kitchen dining room.
+Sitting room with wood burning stove and open plan kitchen dining room.

 About the location

 Land’s End 1 mile; St Just 5 miles; Penzance 9 miles.

 The most westerly village in mainland Britain, Sennen has a lovely mile-long beach of pure white sand and is a very popular holiday destination.
 With excellent surfing conditions, the village has its own surf school – overlooked by a super-cool beach bar/restaurant with floor-to-ceiling windows which make the most of the wonderful views.
 Once a hub of smuggling activity, Sennen still retains many secret passages – one of which is said to lead to the covered well in the Old Success Inn.
 Largely unchanged over time, this lovely village has a timeless appeal and is home to a gallery, a medieval church, an Iron Age fort and a small selection of shops where you can buy beachware, gifts and souvenirs, and a range of groceries.
 There is also a weekly Farmers’ Market in the village Community Centre each Tuesday morning.
 During the summer, the beach bar becomes a hub of activity and entertainment, with live music, weekly barbecues and popular surfing competitions.

 Note: Check in time for this property is 4pm.